Updated 20 February 2015

 But you will not be able to invite members to join in - any new member must first join the project. (mtDNA; Y-DNA; atDNA makes no difference).

-The above has (and below) has been sent to me by a long time member of the project.
-I do not endorse either the armorial comments (this is found at http://www.wilkinsons.com/CoatofArms.html ) nor the information on any of the websites given here.
+I do not endorse either the armorial comments (this is found at http://www.wilkinsons.com/CoatofArms.html) nor the information on any of the websites given here.
 Some of the information has been edited by me, but my thanks belong to Florence Moore for the basis.
 Those who are aware of the armorial bearings will know that not everyone in a lineage is entitled to such a shield because each aspect has a specific meaning.
 Examples are open or shut visor, front on, side on etc. These slight differences state precisely the status of the bearer.

 The WILKINSON surname is English.
 Some families may have gone to Ireland in the 1600’s (the Plantation Period) but they definitely went to countries outside of the UK.
 For those of you unfamiliar with the political upheavals of the day, the English crown was determined to make the entire country into one and began giving favours in return for settlements - especially in Ireland.
 Land was taken from the Northern Irish & given to supporting (of the crown) families.
 In turn, while many of the new owners were absentee landlords, the men (and their families) from those English and Scottish estates transferred to Northern Ireland to work those lands for their masters.
 The Irish made life exceedingly difficult for many - some returned to the homes within Scotland and Ireland (and Wales) and others took to the seas, often aiming for America.
 But this was far from the only dispersion because by the mid 17th Century in the UK, many were persecuted for their religious beliefs.
 Whole families were either killed or made slaves and transported to either the Caribbean or for the Virginian plantations.
 (The Norfolk Quakers; the English and Irish Roman Catholics; the Scottish Covenanters; the European Huguenots - who had earlier fled to Britain; the English Jews and not forgetting the Lollards who in the earlier century had come under attack).